joelchaconcastillo/rag_portfolio/README.md

 **User:**

-> What projects has Joel worked on recently?
+> What projects has Joel recently worked on?

 **Assistant:**

-> Joel has built RAG-powered assistants integrating LangChain, FastAPI, and Streamlit.
+> Joel has developed RAG-based assistants integrating LangChain, FastAPI, and Streamlit for intelligent data retrieval and recruiter-focused prototypes.
-> His recent work focuses on creating intelligent retrieval systems for recruiters and data-driven applications.
+> His work emphasizes deploying AI solutions with robust cloud integrations and scalable APIs.

 ---

 ## 📄 License

-This project is licensed under the **MIT License** — you’re free to use, modify, and share it.
+This project is licensed under the **MIT License** — free to use, modify, and distribute.

 ---